-\subsection{Gaussian Process Regression}
+\subsection{Gaussian process regression}

 Assume we observe data from $n$ independent subjects.
-For the $i^{th}$ subject, let $y_i$ be a continuous response, $\bx_i$ be the set of $p$ continuous features that has nonlinear effect on $y_i$.
-We assume that the outcome $y_i$ depends on features $\bx_i$ through below data-generating model,
+For the $i^{th}$ subject, let $y_i$ be a continuous response, $\bx_i$ be the set of $p$ continuous features that have a potentially nonlinear effect on $y_i$.
+We assume that the outcome $y_i$ depends on features $\bx_i$ through the data generating model

-Here $h: \real^p \rightarrow \real$ follows the Gaussian process prior $\Gsc \Psc (0, k)$ governed by the positive definite kernel function $k$, such that the function evaluated at the observed record follows the multivariate normal (MVN) distribution,
+We assume $h: \real^p \rightarrow \real$ follows the Gaussian process (GP) prior $\Gsc \Psc (0, k)$ governed by the positive definite kernel function $k$, such that the function evaluated at the observed covariates follows the multivariate normal (MVN) distribution

-with covariance matrix $\bK_{ij}=k(\bx_i, \bx_j)$.
-Under above construction, the predictive distribution of $h$ evaluated at the samples is also multivariate normal,
+with covariance matrix having elements $\bK_{ij}=k(\bx_i, \bx_j)$.
+Under this construction, the predictive distribution of $h$ evaluated at the samples is also multivariate normal,